patrickbwarren/inkscape-survex-export/README.md

 5. Depth information can be added by hand by editing the `.svx` file.
 A convenient way to do this is to change the survey data type to `*data cylpolar from to tape compass depthchange`.
-The final column (which contained zero `clino` entries) can be edited to reflect the depth change between survey stations whilst preserving the `tape` and `compass` entries, which are presumably correct if taken from a drawn-up survey in plan view.
+The final column (which originally contained zero `clino` entries) can be edited to reflect the depth change between survey stations, whilst preserving the `tape` and `compass` entries which are presumably correct if taken from a drawn-up survey in plan view.

 6. A large survey can be dealt with by partitioning the (red) (poly)lines into different, named layers, keeping the same scale bar